 Historically, EGI organised two flagship events a year – the EGI Technical Forums in the autumn and the EGI Community Forums in the spring.
 In EGI-Engage, the re-scoping of activities away from technical development and operational aspects has led to a readjustment of the EGI events calendar.

-During EGI-Engage, the EGI events will be organised (as before) in cooperation with a local NGI who takes the lead on the logistical aspects of the event with support from the EGI.eu CT.
+During EGI-Engage, the EGI events will be organised (as before) in cooperation with a local NGI who takes the lead on the logistical aspects of the event with support from the EGI.eu Communications Team.
 The EGI.eu Technical Director retains the responsibility of chairing the Programme Committee and steering the event’s scientific themes and goals.
 EGI events will be focused on research communities, in line with the project’s strong commitment to user-facing activities.
 Throughout the duration of the project, four EGI events will be organised:

 EGI Conference 2015 in Lisbon (18-22 May)